FantasticFiasco/serilog-sinks-udp/README.md

 - [Serilog.Sinks.Udp - Sample in .NET Core](https://github.com/FantasticFiasco/serilog-sinks-udp-sample-dotnet-core) - Sample application producing log events in .NET Core
 - [Serilog.Sinks.Udp - Sample in .NET Framework](https://github.com/FantasticFiasco/serilog-sinks-udp-sample-dotnet-framework) - Sample application producing log events in .NET Framework

-## Considerations

-This sink is using sockets in [dual mode](https://docs.microsoft.com/en-us/dotnet/api/system.net.sockets.socket.dualmode?view=netstandard-1.3), which tunnels IPv4 traffic over IPv6.
-This means that IPv6 is a prerequisite for using this sink.
-For questions regarding operating systems and IPv6 support, please see the [comparison of IPv6 support in operating systems](https://en.wikipedia.org/wiki/Comparison_of_IPv6_support_in_operating_systems).

-For more information regarding sockets in dual mode, please see the [ASP.NET blog](https://blogs.msdn.microsoft.com/webdev/2013/01/08/dual-mode-sockets-never-create-an-ipv4-socket-again/).

 ## Install via NuGet